Nummular Eczema is also known as Nummular Dermatitis, Discoid Eczema and Microbial Eczema.

 They are called plaques.
 The plaques are made up of tiny, raised red spots.
 They have a well-defined edge.
 They are often in an even pattern.

 Men in their 50's and 60's are the most prone.
 Women are more likely to have an outbreak in their teens and twenties.
-It is rare for children to get it.
+It is rare for children to be affected by it.

 The symptoms to look out for are the coin-shaped plaques.